 Updated 9 March 2017Work to replace Heathrow’s landing systems is now due to finish on Friday 10th March, a day later than expected.
 This is because the safety flight checks required to test the new system were not completed last night due to poor weather conditions.
 This means these flights will need to be completed tonight.

 We are replacing Heathrow’s landing systems – known as the Instrument Landing Systems (ILS).
 The ILS is a radio beam used to guide aircraft into land at Heathrow.
 There are four landing systems at Heathrow – one at each end of the two runways.
 These systems have come to the end of their life and need upgrading.
 The landing systems for the two westerly runways (known as 27L and 27R) have been replaced, along with the system for one of the easterly runways.
 This means we have one left to complete (runway 09L).

 Work to replace the ILS for the northern runway (09L) which is used for arrivals during periods of easterly operations (i.e. when there are easterly winds) began on Saturday 4th March.

-That means there should be no impact to normal operations for the first four days of the works (Saturday 23 April to Tuesday 26 April).
-However, on the last day (Wednesday 27th April) aircraft will have to use the northern runway (27R) as the main arrivals runway all day (rather than alternating at 3pm as normal).
-Departing aircraft will use the southern runway (27L).
-This means that some residents will experience more overflight than usual on Wednesday 27 April.
+We have made every effort to minimise the impact on local communities by carrying out the work when a period of westerly operations is forecast (i.e. when there are westerly winds).
+This means there should be no impact to normal operations until the final day of works.
+However, on the final day (currently expected to be Friday 10th March) our normal runway alternation programme will be suspended.
+Aircraft will have to use the southern runway (27L) as the main arrivals runway all day (rather than alternating at 3pm as normal) and departing aircraft will have to use the northern runway (27R).
+This will mean that some residents will experience more overflights than usual on this day.

 More information about this can be found in the Q&A.